perfsonar/docs/release_candidates/4.0rc2/_sources/manage_regular_tests.txt

 -----------------------------------------
 When you add a new test member, the configuration automatically determines if you should the test should run using IPv4, IPv6 or both.
 See the :ref:`discussion <manage_reg_tests_add_ip_type>` on IP type when adding a new test for more details on the default behavior.
 If you would like to override the default behavior or update the host address do the following:

 #.
-In the **Configure Test** configuration page, uder **Test members** section find the test member you would like to update and select the desired protocol type.
+In the **Configure Test** configuration page, under **Test members** section find the test member you would like to update and select the desired protocol type.

     .. image:: images/manage_regular_tests-tests-change-member-ip.png